sverweij/dependency-cruiser/doc/faq.md

 # FAQ

+## Features
-## How do I enable TypeScript, CoffeeScript or LiveScript in dependency-cruiser?
+### How do I enable TypeScript, CoffeeScript or LiveScript in dependency-cruiser?
 You don't.
-They work out of the box.
+They work out of the box, as long as it has the necessary compilers at its disposal.

-## I'm developing in React and use jsx.
+### I'm developing in React and use jsx/ tsx/ csx/ cjsx.
 How do I get that to work?
-jsx works out of the box

-## I use React, but with TypeScript and tsx.
-That works out of the box too?
+jsx and its typescript and coffeescript variants work out of the box as well.
-Yep.

-## I use the CoffeeScript variant of jsx (csx, cjsx)
-Works out of the box.

-## Let me guess, vue works out of the box as well?
+### Does this work with vue as well?
-You guessed correctly.
+Yes.

-## Does this mean dependency-cruiser installs transpilers for all these languages?
+### Does this mean dependency-cruiser installs transpilers for all these languages?
 No.

 For LiveScript, TypeScript and CoffeeScript dependency-cruiser will use the